 I would like to use a clip from a program that KCET, Link TV, or PBS SoCal produced.
 Who should I contact?

 To submit your request you may download and email your completed form to Permissions@pmgsocal.org or send a fax to (747) 201-5870.
 We will respond to you within one (1) week of receiving your request.

 Are DVDs available for purchase for all KCET or PBS-produced programs?
 If so, how can I get a copy?

 While not all KCET programs are available for purchase, many are, and can be obtained by visiting www.kcet.org/gifts.
 For PBS-produced show gifts you can visit pbssocal.org/donate.

 How can I get a DVD of a program that KCET produced many years ago?

 If the program is not currently available as a thank-you gift, unfortunately KCET is not able to provide copies on an individual basis.
 However, many "out of print" titles are available at local libraries (including college and university libraries) whose catalogs can be searched online.

 What is KCET's policy as it pertains to using your program footage for educational purposes?

 Educational institutions may record a program and utilize the recording for classroom purposes for a period of one (1) year from the date of the program broadcast from which it was recorded.

 If the program is not available for purchase, then please contact the individual show production office with your request.
 If the show is no longer in production and not available for purchase, we are normally unable to provide program copies.
-However, you may contact Permissions@kcet.org or fax your request to (747) 201-5870, with the specific program, episode title, and date of broadcast, and we will try our best to accommodate your request.
+However, you may download and email the completed form to firstname.lastname@example.org or fax your request to (747) 201-5870, and we will try our best to accommodate your request.
 If the show is currently available for purchase, this is always the most economical option for you, as individual duplication costs are considerably higher.
-Please also note that any use of a KCET program other than for personal viewing purposes (professional reel, public screening, film clip, e.g.) will require KCET's express written consent.
+Please also note that any use of a program other than for personal viewing purposes (professional reel, public screening, film clip, e.g.) will require express written consent.